 17. “The Future We Want” made a number of appeals to improve transparency and access.
 It is our obligation to implement these words in our daily actions.

 18. Transparent national and multilateral processes which would benefit from the inputs of both Governments and stakeholders, including NGOs, academic institutions, parliaments, local authorities and the private sector, will be critical for setting a people-centred post-2015 development agenda and sustainable development goals, as well as for evaluating the progress made in their implementation.
-We are convinced that the Convention and its Protocol provide a solid and comprehensive framework for Governments to effectively engage a wide range of stakeholders in decision-making, thereby providing the key to effective environmental governance.
+We are convinced that the Convention and its Protocol provide an essential minimum framework for Governments to effectively engage a wide range of stakeholders in decision-making, thereby providing the key to effective environmental governance.